-Though his team doesn't win the Cup, Detroit goaltender Roger Crozier wins the Conn Smythe Trophy as playoff MVP.
+Though his team loses in the Final, Detroit goalie Roger Crozier wins the Conn Smythe Trophy as playoff MVP.

 1974: The Philadelphia Flyers edge the New York Rangers 4-3 in Game 7 of the Semifinals, becoming the first post-1967 expansion team to win a playoff series against an Original Six team.
-Gary Dornhoefer's second goal of the game with less than 11 minutes remaining in the third period proves to be the game-winner for the Flyers, who go on to defeat the Boston Bruins and win the Stanley Cup.
+Gary Dornhoefer scores his second goal of the game with less than 11 minutes remaining in the third period for what proves to be the game-winner.
+The Flyers go on to defeat the Boston Bruins and win the Stanley Cup.

 1981: The New York Islanders complete a four-game sweep of the archrival Rangers in the Semifinals with a 5-2 win at Madison Square Garden.
 Mike Bossy scores twice in the first period to break Reggie Leach's single-season NHL record with his 81st goal in the regular season and playoffs combined.

 1985: Peter Stastny scores at 6:20 of overtime to give the Quebec Nordiques a 2-1 victory against the Flyers in Game 1 of the Wales Conference Final at the Spectrum.
-It's the second straight game in which Stastny scores the overtime winner; his goal at 2:22 of Game 7 in Quebec's 3-2 victory against the Montreal Canadiens three days earlier wins their conference semifinal series.
+It's the second straight game that sees Stastny score the overtime winner; his goal at 2:22 of Game 7 in Quebec's 3-2 victory against the Montreal Canadiens three days earlier wins their division final series.